automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Chilantaisaurus.md

 # Chilantaisaurus
-## Description: This large theropod may have been ancestral to Spinosaurus.
+## This large theropod may have been ancestral to Spinosaurus.